Here we will discuss about classification of triangles on the basis of their sides and angles

 Therefore, ∆ XYZ is a right-angled triangle.

-Obtuse-angled triangle: If all the three angles of a triangle is an obtuse angles (i.e., measures more than 90°), it is called an obtuse-angled triangle.
+Obtuse-angled triangle: If any of the three angles of a triangle is an obtuse angles (i.e., measures more than 90°), it is called an obtuse-angled triangle.

 Here, ∠XYZ > 90°.